webtoknow/fx-trading-app/Week_08/Exercise/README.md

 # Week 8 - Create Quote Service Microservice With Spring

-<br> The purpose of this lab is to implement the quote-service Microservice, which will return FX Rates for our fx-trading-app.
+<br> The purpose of this lab is to implement the quote-service Microservice, which will return fx rates for our fx-trading-app.

 ## Table of contents